transpak-development/transpak-development.github.io/cli.md

 [Download WinGet](https://github.com/microsoft/winget-cli/releases)

-You can update any app installed with winget to the latest version with the command `winget upgrade <package>`
+> **Note:** You can update any app installed with winget to the latest version with the command `winget upgrade <package>`
+>

-The command `winget list <package>` will report the version currently installed and whether an upgrade is available.
+> The command `winget list <package>` will report the version currently installed and whether an upgrade is available.
 You can also run `winget list` without specifying a package to check if upgrades are available for any installed package.

 ## **PowerShell**